 India's Sovereign Green Bond Programme: What Has Been Funded, What the Taxonomy Changes, and What Industrial Companies Need to Know

-India has issued Rs 32,000 crore of sovereign green bonds across FY23-24 and FY24-25.
-The Climate Finance Taxonomy will define eligible assets for all future issuances.
-For industrial companies, the question is whether industrial decarbonisation projects can access sovereign green bond co-financing — and which taxonomy categories unlock that access.
+India has successfully issued Rs 32,000 crore of sovereign green bonds across FY23-24 and FY24-25.
+Moving forward, the Climate Finance Taxonomy will clearly define eligible assets for all future issuances.
+For industrial companies, the real question is whether industrial decarbonisation projects can access sovereign green bond co-financing, and which taxonomy categories actually unlock that access.

 Key Takeaways

-- India issued its first sovereign green bonds in January 2023, raising Rs 16,000 crore in two tranches in FY2022-23.
+- India issued its very first sovereign green bonds in January 2023, raising Rs 16,000 crore in two tranches during FY2022-23.
 A further Rs 16,000 crore was issued in FY2023-24, bringing cumulative issuances to Rs 32,000 crore as of April 2026.
-The bonds are issued by the Government of India through the Reserve Bank of India at yields approximately 4 to 6 basis points below equivalent conventional government securities — the “greenium” that reflects international investor demand for climate-labelled sovereign paper from a large emerging market.
+The bonds are issued by the Government of India through the Reserve Bank of India at yields approximately 4 to 6 basis points below equivalent conventional government securities.
+This is the "greenium," which reflects strong international investor demand for climate-labelled sovereign paper coming from a major emerging market.

-- Proceeds from India’s sovereign green bonds have been allocated across eight eligible green expenditure categories defined in the Sovereign Green Bond Framework notified by the Ministry of Finance in November 2022: renewable energy, energy efficiency, clean transportation, climate change adaptation, sustainable water and waste management, pollution prevention and control, green buildings, and biodiversity conservation and sustainable land use.
-Industrial decarbonisation projects — steel, aluminium, fertiliser — do not appear as a named category in the current framework.
-The taxonomy will change this.
+- Proceeds from India's sovereign green bonds have been allocated across eight eligible green expenditure categories outlined in the Sovereign Green Bond Framework, notified by the Ministry of Finance in November 2022.
+These include renewable energy, energy efficiency, clean transportation, climate change adaptation, sustainable water and waste management, pollution prevention and control, green buildings, biodiversity conservation, and sustainable land use.
+Noticeably absent are industrial decarbonisation projects like steel, aluminium, and fertiliser, which do not appear as named categories in the current framework.
+However, the upcoming taxonomy is set to change this entirely.

-- The India Climate Finance Taxonomy (draft, May 2025) is expected to be incorporated into the Sovereign Green Bond Framework on finalisation — expanding the eligible expenditure categories to include taxonomy-aligned industrial transition activities.
-This would allow sovereign green bond proceeds to be directed toward, for example, DRI-EAF steel plant construction (taxonomy green category), green hydrogen infrastructure for fertilisers (taxonomy green), and pumped hydro storage development (taxonomy green).
-The taxonomy finalisation timeline of second half 2026 therefore directly affects when industrial decarbonisation can access sovereign green bond co-financing.
+- The India Climate Finance Taxonomy, drafted in May 2025, is expected to be incorporated directly into the Sovereign Green Bond Framework upon finalisation.
+This will actively expand the eligible expenditure categories to include taxonomy-aligned industrial transition activities.
+Consequently, sovereign green bond proceeds could be directed toward critical projects like DRI-EAF steel plant construction, which falls under a taxonomy green category, green hydrogen infrastructure for fertilisers, and pumped hydro storage development.
+The taxonomy's finalisation, highly expected in the second half of 2026, therefore directly dictates exactly when industrial decarbonisation can finally access sovereign green bond co-financing.

-- India’s sovereign green bond “greenium” of 4 to 6 basis points below conventional yields is smaller than the greenium observed in EU sovereign green bonds (up to 10 to 15 basis points below conventional) and reflects the smaller but growing international investor base for Indian green sovereign paper.
-As the taxonomy provides a more rigorous eligibility framework and as India’s climate policy credibility improves, the greenium is expected to widen — reducing the cost of sovereign green bond issuance and making it a more attractive financing tool for the government relative to conventional borrowing.
+- India's sovereign green bond "greenium" of 4 to 6 basis points below conventional yields is certainly smaller than the greenium observed in EU sovereign green bonds, which often see discounts of up to 10 to 15 basis points below conventional rates.
+This difference reflects the currently smaller but steadily growing international investor base for Indian green sovereign paper.
+As the taxonomy introduces a more rigorous eligibility framework and India's climate policy credibility strengthens, the greenium is widely expected to widen.
+This will reduce the overall cost of sovereign green bond issuance, making it a highly attractive financing tool for the government relative to conventional borrowing.

-- The mechanism through which private industrial companies most directly benefit from the sovereign green bond programme is through sustainability-linked credit lines extended by Indian public sector banks using the sovereign green bond proceeds as a liquidity backstop.
-SBI, which has committed Rs 50,000 crore to sustainability-linked lending, uses sovereign green bond proceeds as part of its green loan book capitalisation.
-An industrial company accessing an SBI sustainability-linked loan for a DRI-EAF conversion project is therefore indirectly accessing sovereign green bond proceeds — through the banking intermediary channel.
+- The mechanism through which private industrial companies most directly benefit from the sovereign green bond programme involves sustainability-linked credit lines extended by Indian public sector banks, using the sovereign green bond proceeds as a liquidity backstop.
+For example, SBI has committed Rs 50,000 crore to sustainability-linked lending and actively uses sovereign green bond proceeds as part of its green loan book capitalisation.
+Therefore, an industrial company taking out an SBI sustainability-linked loan for a DRI-EAF conversion project is indirectly accessing sovereign green bond proceeds through this vital banking intermediary channel.

-India’s sovereign green bond programme is a relatively young but strategically significant element of India’s climate finance architecture.
-Launched in January 2023 — approximately two years after the EU’s inaugural sovereign green bond in October 2021 — the programme represents India’s commitment to developing a domestic green bond market anchored by sovereign credibility.
-The government’s Rs 32,000 crore issuance across two fiscal years has established the yield curve reference, the investor base, and the institutional processes for what is intended to be a recurring programme that scales with India’s climate finance needs through the decade.
+India's sovereign green bond programme stands as a relatively young but strategically vital element of India's broader climate finance architecture.
+Launched in January 2023, approximately two years after the EU successfully rolled out its inaugural sovereign green bond in October 2021, the programme firmly represents India's commitment to developing a domestic green bond market anchored by rock-solid sovereign credibility.
+The government's Rs 32,000 crore issuance across two fiscal years has successfully established the yield curve reference, cultivated the investor base, and set up the institutional processes for what is intended to be a recurring programme that seamlessly scales with India's climate finance needs throughout the decade.

-For industrial decarbonisation, the sovereign green bond programme matters for two reasons.
-First, it establishes the reference yield against which private sector green bonds issued by industrial companies are priced — a lower sovereign green bond yield creates a lower base rate for corporate green bonds, reducing the cost of green capital across the economy.
-Second, as the Climate Finance Taxonomy is incorporated into the sovereign green bond framework, the eligible expenditure categories will expand to include taxonomy-classified industrial transition activities — creating a direct government spending channel toward the infrastructure enablers of industrial decarbonisation that private balance sheets cannot efficiently fund.
+For industrial decarbonisation, the sovereign green bond programme matters for two specific reasons.
+First, it establishes the firm reference yield against which private sector green bonds issued by industrial companies are confidently priced.
+A lower sovereign green bond yield creates a lower base rate for corporate green bonds, directly reducing the cost of green capital across the entire economy.
+Second, as the Climate Finance Taxonomy is formally incorporated into the sovereign green bond framework, the eligible expenditure categories will actively expand to include taxonomy-classified industrial transition activities.
+This creates a highly direct government spending channel toward the infrastructure enablers of industrial decarbonisation that private balance sheets simply cannot efficiently fund on their own.

 What has been funded: the FY23-24 and FY24-25 allocation